snotskie/ttrpg/md/index.md

 | $d4$  | A four-sided die. |
 | $d2$  | Any of the above dice, treating any odd number as $1$ and any even number as $2$.
 The smallest die size in the game. |

-Stat Dice in this game also "bump."

-This means that when you roll a $1$ on a Stat Die, roll it again and add the new result to the previous result.

-As long as you continue to roll a $1$ on the die, you continue to roll again and add this way.

-Success and victory without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.

 ---
 <!-- _class: rules -->

+Also note:

-Additionally, some effects will ask you to roll a group of dice, denoted such as $2d6$.
+- **Bumping Dice Groups:** Some effects will ask you to roll a group of dice, denoted such as $2d6$.
 When rolling a group of dice, if you roll a $1$ on either die, then you roll all dice in the group again and add to the previous result.
 And as long as you continue to roll a $1$ on either die, you continue to roll the group again and add this way.

-Note, $2d6$ is different from $1d6+1d6$.
+- **Explicit Dice Grouping Only:** Note, $2d6$ is different from $1d6+1d6$.
 Only when an effect explicitly groups dice together are they considered a group for bumping.
 For example, both dice of the $2d6$ group are rerolled when either rolls a $1$.
 However, the dice of the $1d6+1d6$ are considered separate groups, so rolling a $1$ on one of the dice only affects that one die.

 ### GM Guide: Bumping Die Statistics
 <!-- _class: guide -->